Pennington Parish Council

 Chairperson: Steve Bertram

-Pennington Parish Council meets every third Monday of the month, except for August.
+Pennington Parish Council meets every second Monday of the month, except for August.

 Meetings are held at the Parish Rooms and start at 7.00pm.